Breathing and Exchange of Gases MCQ

 Option a – Epiglottis

-The volume of air inspired or expired during normal respiration is called as
+The air volume exchanged during normal breathing is called

 (A) Inspiratory reserve volume